 My voice had veered dangerously close to a whine just then, because without a shred of hesitation, Potter had bent down and grabbed the bottle right out of my hands.

 There was a wry smile twisting at Potter’s mouth as he looked at the bottle, reading its label with raised eyebrows.
 He looked like he had some inside joke no one knew about, a secret I couldn’t be let in on.
 “Can’t handle it?”
 Potter’s eyebrows raised in amusement.
 “That's cute, Bennett.”
 And then, sardonic hazel eyes locked on mine, Potter raised the bottle to his lips and drank.

 My eyes were the size of Quaffles by the time Potter was finished.
 He’d polished off about a quarter of the bottle in one go.
 I knew the boy could hold his alcohol, but damn.

 “Wow,” I said, the anger dissipating and replaced with awe.
 “You drank a lot.”

 “Yeah, well,” Potter grimaced, handing me the bottle.
 “Practice makes perfect.”

-I knew Jack Daniels and James Potter were two very bad men that I should be avoiding at all costs, but I didn’t care.
-I was so screwed at the moment, I almost welcomed it.
+I knew Jack Daniels and James Potter were two men that I should not be currently associating with, but I couldn't bring myself to care.
+I was so screwed right now, I almost welcomed the bad decision-making that were surely to come out of this.
 Potter Drama would be better than People Trying to Kill Me Drama by far.

-“…So then I told her that Freddy was in the process of training to become a rabbi and wasn’t interested.”
+“…So then I told her that Freddy was in the process of becoming a rabbi, had taken an oath of celibacy, and wasn’t interested.”